 Hong Kong attracts a large number of foreign investors and entities to have their business presence.
-Branch office, Representative office and Subsidiary company are the most three common options for foreign company registration in Hong Kong.
+Branch, representative office, and subsidiary company are the most three common options for foreign company registration in Hong Kong.
 In this blog, we offer you a detailed guide on key features and requirements of the first business structure in this scope – opening a branch office in Hong Kong.

-Foreign corporations wish to enter Hong Kong market must conduct business entity registration in Hong Kong.
-There are three popular options for companies overseas to have their business presence, including Branch Office, Representative Office and Subsidiary Company.
+Foreign corporations wishing to enter the Hong Kong market must conduct business entity registration in Hong Kong.
+There are three popular options for companies overseas to have their business presence, including a branch, representative office, and subsidiary.

 A branch office in Hong Kong is an extension of its parent company, and it is one of the most common business structures for foreigners.
 Hong Kong branch offices bear some key features as the followings:

-- It is a legal entity which is registered with the Hong Kong’s Company Registry;
+- It is a legal entity which is registered with Hong Kong’s Company Registry;

 - It is not a separate entity in its own rights; as a result, it is NOT in charge of any debts and liabilities.
 Instead, the foreign parent company is fully responsible for such debts and liabilities of the branch office.